AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

 >
 >To access the transactional messages, you must have administration rights or appear in the **Message Center agents** (mcExec) security group.
 Event transactional messages do not contain profile information, therefore they are not compatible with fatigue rules (even in the case of an enrichment with profiles).
 See [Fatigue rules](../../administration/using/fatigue-rules.md#choosing-the-channel).

-## Defining a test profile in a transactional message
+## Defining a test profile in a transactional message {#defining-a-test-profile-in-a-transactional-message}

 Define an adapted test profile, which will allow you to preview your message and send a proof to check it.

-### Creating a test profile within the transactional message
+### Creating a test profile within the transactional message {#creating-a-test-profile-within-the-transactional-message}

 1. To access the message that you created, click the **Adobe Campaign** logo, in the top left corner, then select **Marketing plans** > **Transactional messages** > **Transactional messages**.